 On the grounds is a dipping pool that seats 6 comfortably, a lawn, tropical landscaping, a covered garage, an outdoor shower and day and night you can see monkeys, coatis, tropical birds, iguanas, deer, etc. There are neighbors, but total privacy.
 Security is handled by a private company with a gate at the bottom of the winding dirt road, and a night watchman who patrols the area.
 A safe and bodega are on the premises if you wish to lock up your goods.
 In general, Costa Rica is safer than the US, but petty theft occurs so take normal precautions.

-The house is equipped with internet (wireless DSL with speeds fast enough for (website hidden) and lower quality streaming) and a washer/dryer combination.
+The house is equipped with internet (wireless DSL with speeds fast enough for (SENSITIVE CONTENTS HIDDEN) and lower quality streaming) and a washer/dryer combination.
 House cleaning and even meal preparation can be arranged on request.

 You need a car to enjoy the house fully.
 While only 3/4 a mile from the beach as the crow flies- you are not a crow, and the 20 minute walk gets old fast.
 Once in a car, you can access Guiones beach (restaurants, banks, shops etc) within 6 minutes, Pelada in ten, and downtown Nosara (large grocery store, pharmacy, airport, etc), within 15.